microsoft/Qcodes/CONTRIBUTING.rst

 Hi, thanks for your interest in the project!
 We welcome pull requests from developers of all skill levels.

+Jens H. Nielsen (j.h.nielsen@nbi.ku.dk) & and William H.P Nielsen
-Alex Johnson (alexcjohnson) & and Giulio Ungaretti (unga@nbi.ku.dk) are the creators and current maintainers of Qcodes (aka core developers), along with a group of talented and smart volunteers.
+are the current maintainers of
+QCoDeS (aka core developers), along with a group of talented and smart volunteers.
 Please don't hesitate to reach out if you have any questions, or just need a little help getting started.

 Join us on Slack, where informal discussion is more than welcome.
-(For now ask us to be invited)
+(For now mail us to be invited)

 .. contents::